stevana/stateful-pbt-with-fakes/README.md

-(2009) paper and the [*Linearizability: a correctness condition for concurrent objects*](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) (1990) paper that they reference, it was useful to have a look at the Erlang’s PropEr library, which is a (the first?)
+(2009) paper and the [*Linearizability: a correctness condition for concurrent objects*](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) (1990) paper that they reference, it was useful to have a look at the Erlang's PropEr library, which is a (the first?)
 Quviq QuickCheck clone with support for both stateful and parallel testing.

-- Not property-based testing per say, but similar in that it generates random commands and checks linearisability is Jepsen’s [Knossos](https://aphyr.com/posts/309-knossos-redis-and-linearizability)
+- Not property-based testing per say, but similar in that it generates random commands and checks linearisability is Jepsen's [Knossos](https://aphyr.com/posts/309-knossos-redis-and-linearizability)

 ## Conclusion and future work